What Should You Do If You Can’t Fall Asleep?

 best temperature for sleep - 65 degrees farenheit

-That’s why a lower room temperature is better for sleepy time.
-Before you go to bed tonight, check the thermostat and turn the room temperature down.
+Before you sleep, check the thermostat and turn down the room temperature.
 (Of course, first check with the other people in your home!)

 Most people sleep best with a room temperature between 60 to 67 degrees Fahrenheit (15.6 to 19.4 degrees Celsius).